Frederick V of Denmark: Upbringing and education

 This hedonism, however, evolved to debauchery, and Frederick became well known for a libertine lifestyle marked by sexual licentiousness and alcoholism.
 With a group of other rakes, he would tour the city's taverns and brothels, to an extent that his father at one point considered having him declared legally decapacitated.
 The King's more prudent advisers, however, spoke against it, as it would legally be a violation of the King's Law (Lex Regia; Kongeloven), the absolutist constitution of Denmark and Norway from 1665.
 Furthermore, it would also compromise the monarchy to an unprecedented degree to admit that the future king was unfit to rule.

-Of the outmost importance for the future of the Crown Prince and his realm, was the 1730 appointment as his chamber page of Adam Gottlob Moltke, a nobleman from Mecklenburg who was eleven years older than Frederick.
-Moltke had been a page to his father, and upon the accession of Christian VI became the chamber page of the new Crown Prince.
-The King and Queen counted on Moltke to teach the Crown Prince to control himself, and in 1743 Moltke was promoted to Hofmeister.
+Of the outmost importance for the future of the Crown Prince and his realm, was the 1730 appointment as his chamber page of Adam Gottlob Moltke, a nineteen year old nobleman from Mecklenburg who was eleven years older than Frederick.
+Moltke had been a page to his father, and the King and Queen counted on Moltke to teach the Crown Prince to control himself.
+In 1743 Moltke was promoted to Hofmeister.
 In fact, Moltke did nothing to control Frederick's sexual appetite nor his alcohol consumption, but in return a lifelong relationship of trust was established between the two men, which was to become crucial after Frederick's ascension to throne.

 In 1740, the Crown Prince was confirmed, and from then on as heir to the throne was given a seat in the Council of State.
 During the Swedish succession crisis in 1743 following the death of Queen Ulrika Eleonora of Sweden in 1741, when it was clear that no legitimate heir was to be expected, Crown Prince Frederick in 1743 had great prospects of being elected heir to the throne in Sweden.
 The peasantry unilaterally elected Crown Prince Frederick, and in Dalecarlia the peasants even instigated a rebellion, the Dalecarlian rebellion or stora daldansen (the great Dalecarlian dance) to enforce his election.
 However, as a result of the Treaty of Åbo in 1743, which ended the Russo-Swedish War of 1741–1743, Adolf Frederick of Holstein-Gottorp was appointed heir to the throne in place of Crown Prince Frederick, after pressure from the Russian empress Elizabeth Petrovna.